jmbenlloch/daqling/README.md

 ## Development

-In order to develop your own module, check the existing modules in `src/Modules` and for guidance.
+To develop a custom module, the existing modules in `src/Modules` can provide guidance.

-Copy and adapt the template folder `src/Modules/Dummy` and develop your custom module.
+It is necessary to copy and rename the template folder `src/Modules/Dummy` and its files to start developing the new module.

-The custom module will be discovered (don't forget to modify the name of the module in the `CMakeLists.txt` file) and built by CMake as part of the project.
+The custom module will be discovered and built by CMake as part of the project.

+### Run custom Modules

+To run a newly created Module (e.g. `MyDummyModule`), it is necessary to add a corresponding entry in `components:` to a JSON configuration file.
+Note that the name of the Module needs to be specified in the `type:` field.
+E.g.:

+    {
+      "name": "mydummymodule01",
+      "host": "localhost",
+      "port": 5555,
+      "type": "MyDummyModule",
+      "loglevel": {"core": "INFO", "module": "DEBUG"},
+      "settings": {
+      },
+      "connections": {
+      }
+    }